shendude/playlist-preserver/README.md

 #getting started

 1)Enter your soundcloud username into the textbox and click SEARCH.
-Find yourself!
+Click yourself!

 2)Click on a playlist to bring up the playlist in text form.
 SAVE this text to your computer!